Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Batch and static batching algorithms

-For completeness, we provide pseudocode for the batch algorithm mentioned in Section~\ref{sec:preliminaries}.
+This section provides the static batching algorithm and the $\textsc{BATCH}$ algorithm mentioned in Section~\ref{sec:preliminaries}.
+The BATCH method is shown in Algorithm~\ref{alg:batch_construction_formal}.
 The pseudocode provided is a simplified version of the method found in Jraph, although the TF-GNN, ptgnn, and pyTorch libraries all perform something similar.
-The basic principle to create a single disconnected graph that contains all of the information of the individual graphs in the batch.
-The batch method in Algorithm \ref{alg:appendix_batching}, works by creating six empty lists to store information about the batch.
-It creates a list to collect information about the individual graphs.
-The lists collect node/edge feature vectors, number of node/edges, and sender/receiver node indices.
+The basic principle is to create a single disconnected super-graph that contains all of the information of the individual graphs in the batch.
+It initializes lists to collect information about the individual graphs.
+The lists collect node features, edge features, global features, connectivity indices (sender/receiver pairs) and graph metadata (node/edge counts).
 It then loops over the input graphs list, and concatenates the graph's node features, edge features, number of nodes/edges and sender/receiver indices into the respective batch lists.
 Finally, the method creates a new graph object where the constructor is fed the concatenated lists.
 Thereby, from a list of graphs, we have created one super-graph containing all of the information about the smaller graphs.
 The individual graphs can be rebuilt from the super-graph if desired.
 Note that the sender and receiver node indices need to be offset by a running counter of the number of nodes already added into the batch.

-The static algorithm's padding method, pad-nearest-power-2, mentioned in Section \ref{sec:preliminaries} works by adding a fake dummy graph to the list of graphs.
-It adds a graph object with the number of nodes and edges being equal to the number of nodes/edges required to bring the sum of all the nodes/edges in the list of graphs to the nearest power of two.
-The algorithm is shown in pseudocode in Algorithm \ref{alg:appendix_pad_to_target}.
-When running the static-64 algorithm the padding is done to the nearest multiple of 64.

-For the static-constant algorithm, the method first finds the graph with the largest number of nodes and the graph with the largest number of edges.
+The static-constant batching algorithm first finds the graph with the largest number of nodes and the graph with the largest number of edges.
 These values are saved and when rounded to the nearest multiple of 64 serve as targets for padding.
-For the dynamic algorithm, the padding method is slightly more complex than Algorithm \ref{alg:appendix_pad_to_target}.
-The padding needs to add more dummy graphs if after adding a single dummy graph, the batch has less graphs than the batch size.

-The static batching algorithm is shown in Algorithm \ref{alg:static_batching}.
-The padding budget estimation is shown in the Algorithm \ref{alg:estimate_padding_target}.
+The static batching algorithm is shown in Algorithm \ref{alg:static_batching_formal}.
+The algorithm grabs a set of batch size minus one graphs, and then pads the set of graphs to the next multiple of 64 (static-64) or next power of two (static-$2^N$).
+Note that Algorithm~\ref{alg:static_batching_formal} shows the static-$2^N$ implementation.